 For example, a U.S. family member or employer can still file an initial petition (Form I-130 or I-140) with USCIS on your behalf.

 The various U.S. government agencies are always delayed in their processing, however, and are now even more delayed given the health needs of their staff and the slowdown of all societal functioning.
 Don't expect decisions to come quickly.

 The National Visa Center (NVC), for instance, which is an intermediary between USCIS and overseas consulates, says that it has temporarily reduced its staffing and will thus only respond to inquiries made via its “Ask NVC” form if they concern urgent humanitarian or medical issues or necessary case updates.

 The more significant issue is that eventually, your application will likely require one or more in-person meetings before the government makes a final visa or green card decision.
 That's described next.

-No matter what you're applying for within the U.S., such as adjustment of status to get a green card, it would normally involve one or more in-person appointments or interviews with officials of the U.S. government.
+No matter what you're applying for within the U.S., such as asylum or adjustment of status to get a green card, it would normally involve one or more in-person appointments or interviews with officials of the U.S. government.